-How can I test my memory to determine if it is bad?
+How to test computer memory to determine if it's bad

 Bad memory can cause an assortment of different issues on your computer.
-Below are just a few of the possible issues you may encounter.
-It is important to remember that the below issues can also be caused by more than just bad memory.
+Below are some possible issues you may encounter.
+It is important to remember that the below issues can also be caused by more than bad memory.

-- Computer does not boot, instead you get a beep code.
-See the POST and beep code page for additional information about beep codes.
+- Computer does not boot, and you are getting a beep code.

-Note: Before testing your memory, if you have recently added any new memory into the computer, we suggest you temporarily remove it to make sure it is not the cause of your issue.
-If the new memory is incompatible or bad, it will be the cause of your issue.
+Before testing your memory, if you have recently added any new memory into the computer, we suggest you temporarily remove it to make sure it's not causing your issue.

-- Windows Vista, Windows 7 and later have a Windows Memory Diagnostics tool that can be accessed by clicking on the Start orb and typing memory in the run line.
-Running this command will open this tool giving you two options, to either restart immediate or to test memory the next time the computer restarts.
-Choosing either of these options will run the computer through a memory test the next time it starts up.
+- Windows Vista, Windows 7, and Windows 10 have a Windows Memory Diagnostics Tool that can be accessed by clicking the Start and typing "memory" in the run line.
+Running this command opens the Memory Diagnostics Tool with two options: "Restart now and check for problems" or "Check for problems the next time I start my computer."
+Choosing either of these options runs the computer through a memory test the next time it starts up.

-- Memtest86 - Our recommendation for testing computer memory, Memtest86 is a x86 compatible free memory tester.
+- Memtest86 - Our recommendation for testing computer memory, Memtest86 is an x86 compatible, free memory tester.

-- DocMemory - Another great software solution to test your computer's memory.
+- DocMemory - Another great software solution to test the status of your computer's memory.

-- Memorytesters - Company offers several different hardware solution for testing computer memory.
-These are the highest quality method for testing memory but something only likely to be used at a computer service center because of their cost.
+- Memory testers - Companies offer different hardware solution for testing computer memory.
+These are the highest quality methods for testing memory but are likely only used at a computer service center due to their cost.

-- PC-doctor - Another fantastic but not cheap solution often used for service centers and technicians to diagnose computer hardware issues including memory issues.
+- PC-doctor - A fantastic, but not cheap solution used by service centers and technicians to diagnose computer hardware issues including memory issues.

-- PC Diagnostics - Another company that offers both hardware and software solutions for testing the majority of computer hardware in your computer including the computers memory.
+- PC Diagnostics - A company that offers both hardware and software solutions for testing most of the hardware in your computer, including memory.

-- Ultra-X - Another great collection of products that can help test computer hardware including memory.
+- Ultra-X - A great collection of products that helps test computer hardware, including memory.

 Swap and remove memory

-If you have access to other compatible computers memory, such as an extra computer in your home or office, or a friend's or co-worker's computer, you can swap that memory into your computer to see if it's a memory issue.
-Using known good memory in a computer that may have a memory problem is a good method of checking to see if the memory in your computer is bad.
+If you can get compatible memory from another computer, swap it into your computer to see if that's the issue.
+Using memory known to be functional in a computer that may have a memory problem is a good method of checking.

-If your memory works in another computer without issues or other memory is experiencing the same issues as your memory you're most likely encountering a motherboard, PSU, or other hardware issue and not a computer memory issue.
+If your memory works in another computer without issues, you're likely encountering a motherboard, power supply, or other hardware issue.

-If you have found the memory to be bad we suggest replacing the memory with new memory.
-Additional information and buying tips on computer memory can be found on our memory buying tips page.
+If you have found the memory to be bad, we suggest replacing the memory with new memory.
+Additional information and buying tips on computer memory is on our memory buying tips page.